Aliviaaz/Aliviaaz/README.md

 🎯 What I’m looking for:
 - Entry-level roles that balance technical skills with teamwork and communication
-- Experiences aligned with my values: sustainability and working for the common good
+- Experiences aligned with my values of using technology responsibly to make a positive impact